E-Lombo/che223-statistics/README.md

-# che223-statistics
+# CHE223-statistics
-All thing related to CHE233 Statistics (and Probability): homework, assignments and miscellaneous
+This repository contains files and data related to CHE223, a statistics course offered in the Chemical Engineering program at the University of Toronto.
+CHE223 is a statistics course designed to provide Chemical Engineering students with a strong foundation in statistical analysis and its application to engineering problems.

-- Folders to be organized by assignment name, or course outline item.
+- Folders to be organized by assignment name and contain data
-- Graphs and pictures to be saved as vector images
+-